hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 limit 10
 ;
 ```
-We need a more complex query to get some benefit from putting logically unnecessary conditions to the `WHERE` clause.
+We need a more complex query to benefit from putting logically unnecessary conditions to the `WHERE` clause.

-Admittedly, this example is a bit convoluted: suppose we want to get a ranked list of users that visited our website (not necessarily the post itself) in 30 days
-after a post was created.
+Admittedly, the following example is a bit convoluted.
+Suppose we want to get a ranked list of users that visited our website in 30 days after a post was created.
+(The did not need to visit the post itself).

 ```sql
 select p.id                                                             as post_id,